Substitutions on compact alphabets: Topology and dynamics

-\begin{remark} An alternative characterisation to the above is via open covers of $\A$ (rather than of $\mc{L}^n$), or open sets containing the diagonal in $\A \times \A$, by comparing words letter-by-letter to define the `tolerance'.
+\begin{remark} An alternative characterisation to the above is via open subsets of $\A$ (rather than of $\mc{L}^n$), or open sets containing the diagonal in $\A \times \A$, by comparing words letter-by-letter to define the `tolerance'.

 In this case, property 3 is easy to interpret when $\A$ has a metric $d$.
 Then we can take as $U$ the pairs of words $(u,u')$ so that $d(u_i,u_i') < \epsilon$ for each pair of letters $u_i \triangleleft u$ and $u_i' \triangleleft u'$.
 The property then says: for every $n \geq 1$ and $\epsilon > 0$ there is some $N = N(n,\epsilon) \geq 1$ so that, for every $u \in \mc{L}^n$ and $v \in \mc{L}^N$, there is some subword $u' \triangleleft v$ with $d(u,u') < \epsilon$.
 This definition in the metric setting has appeared previously, for instance in the work of Frettl\"{o}h and Richard \cite{Frett-Richard}. \end{remark}